elgrove/elgrove/README.md

-### Hi there 👋
+### Hello 👋

+🐍  I primarily work in Python

-🔭  I’m currently working on These Times, a newsreader with articles from paywalled sites, self-hostable with docker-compose
+🔭  I’m currently working on These Times, a newsreader with articles from paywalled sites

-🌱  I created [nflfunindex.com](https://www.nflfunindex.com), a website that scrapes data and ranks NFL games for how fun they were to watch
+🌱  I created [nflfunindex.com](https://www.nflfunindex.com), a website rates NFL games for how fun they were to watch

 🔎  I'm currently looking for software developer or data engineer positions